qmk/qmk_firmware/keyboards/ck60i/readme.md

 ## Introduction

 This is the QMK firmware repository for the CK60i PCB.
-This is a universal 60% tray mount PCB sold by CandyKeys.
+This is a universal 60% tray mount PCB sold by CandyKeys and designed by Gondolindrim.

 ## Layouts